-- Packs currently in use for this purpose allow for storage at a core temperature of 22 ± 2°C with continuous gentle agitation for up to 5 da ys in a closed system.
+- "The storage period depends on a number of factors including the nature of the container, the concentration of platelets and whether an open or closed system is used. - Packs currently in use for this purpose allow for storage at a core temperature of 22 ± 2°C with continuous gentle agitation for up to 5 days in a closed system.
 Appropriate pack and platelet concentration combinations may allow storage up to 7 days, but due to concerns over bacterial contamination requires either an assay to exclude bacterial contamination prior to transfusion or application of a licensed pathogen inactivation procedure. - Where any manufacturing step involves an open system the platelets should be used as soon as possible after collection.
 If storage is unavoidable, the component should be stored at a core temperature of 22 ± 2°C with continuous agitation and used within 6 hours. - Platelets should be gently agitated during storage.
 If agitation is interrupted, for example due to equipment failure or prolonged transportation, the components are suitable for use, retaining the same shelf life, provided the interruption is for no longer than a total of 24 hours and no single interruption lasts for more than eight hours"